mohammadmusaei/A4/README.md

 # Angular 4 Design Pattern

-**A4** is a design pattern for large scale angular 4 applications that is easy to implement and use.
+**A4** is a design pattern for large scale angular 4 applications that is easy to use and implement.

 ## Code Seperation